inside.ewu.edu

 Satisfies: a BACR for humanities and arts.

-This course presents the cultural, religious, military and political development of the near East and Europe from the classical period through the middle ages and renaissance.
-In particular, students will learn about the religious contexts in which monotheisms emerged, the evolution of ancient city-states and empires, feudalism, and the emergence of monarchical states.
+Presents the cultural, religious, military, and political development of the Near East and Europe from the classical period through the Middle Ages and Renaissance.
+In particular, students learn about the religious contexts in which monotheisms emerged, the evolution of ancient city-states and empires, feudalism, and the emergence of monarchical states.

 HIST 106.
 EUROPEAN CIVILIZATION, 1500 TO PRESENT.
 5 Credits.